jstachio/kiwi/readme.md

 ### KeyValuesResource

 A `KeyValuesResource` has a `URI` and symbolic name (used to find configuration).
 It is backed by a key/value with additional meta data on how to load that resource.
-A URIs are designed to point at resources and the additional meta data in a `KeyValuesResource` surprise surprise is more `KeyValues`.
+URIs are designed to point at resources and the additional meta data in a `KeyValuesResource` surprise surprise is more `KeyValues`.